Greybull, Wyoming

 Greybull is a town in central Big Horn County, Wyoming, United States.
 The population was 1,651 at the 2020 census.

+The town takes its name from the Greybull River which was named for a gray buffalo seen along its banks.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.83 sqmi, of which 1.82 sqmi is land and 0.01 sqmi is water.

 Climate

 According to the Köppen Climate Classification system, Greybull has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Greybull was 109 °F on June 30, 2010, and July 17, 2010, while the coldest temperature recorded was -39 °F on February 2, 1996.